FAIR Signposting Profile

 .

-The below example illustrates the latter approach through the inclusion of two
+The below examples illustrate both approaches.
+Each shows the inclusion of two

 linkset